bougroup/ham/README.md

 Any request matching the API prefix is forwarded to your backend; everything else is served as a static file.

 Pages can require authentication by adding `data-ham-proxy="requires-authentication"` to the page element.
 The proxy checks for a valid session token (set via the `X-HAM-PROXY-TOKEN` header) before serving the page.

+## Contributing

+HAM is open source and contributions are welcome!
+Whether it's fixing a bug, improving documentation, or suggesting a new feature — we'd love to hear from you.

+- **Report bugs or request features** — [Open an issue](https://github.com/fobilow/ham/issues)
+- **Submit a pull request** — Fork the repo, make your changes, and open a PR
+- **Ask questions or share feedback** — Start a [discussion](https://github.com/fobilow/ham/discussions) or open an issue

+If you're new to open source, HAM is a great project to get started with.
+The codebase is small and approachable.
+Pick an issue, ask questions, and don't be afraid to submit a PR — even small improvements make a difference.

+## License

+HAM is released under the [MIT License](LICENSE).